Architecture of Denmark: Baroque

 It was Henrik Ruse, a Dutch building engineer, who was charged by Frederick III to develop the area around Kongens Nytorv, especially in connection with the Nyhavn Canal which was designed to become Copenhagen's new harbour.
 It was not, however, until Christian V became king in 1670 that Niels Rosenkrantz completed the work.
 Over the next few years, numerous town houses were built along the northern or sunny side of the canal.
 The oldest, Number 9, was completed in 1681, probably by Christen Christensen, the harbour master.

 Clausholm Castle (1693–94) near Randers was designed by the Danish architect Ernst Brandenburger with assistance of the Swede Nicodemus Tessin who was invited to decorate the facade.
-The more sophisticated first-floor apartments with their higher ceilings were designed for use by royalty.

 The first Christiansborg Palace in Copenhagen, designed by Elias David Häusser and completed in the 1740s, was certainly one of the most impressive Baroque buildings of its day.
 Although the palace itself was destroyed by fire in 1794, the extensive showgrounds and riding arena completed by Niels Eigtved have survived undamaged and can be visited today.
 Fredensborg Palace (1731), the royal residence on the shore of Sealand's Lake Esrum, with its exquisite Chancellery House, is the work of Johan Cornelius Krieger who was the court gardener at Rosenborg Castle.
 The park at Fredensborg is one of Denmark's largest and best preserved Baroque gardens.

 After the turn of the 18th century, architecture developed into the late Baroque style.
 Among the major proponents were Johan Conrad Ernst who built the Chancery Building or Kancellibygningen (1721) on Slotsholmen and Lauritz de Thurah who designed the Eremitage Palace (1734) in Dyrehaven, just north of Copenhagen.
 Even more ambitious was de Thurah's work at Ledreborg near Roskilde, where he succeeded in working the components into a well-balanced and cohesive Baroque palace.